pablo-rojas/P4/pav_spkid_pytorch/README.md

 This is an implementation of https://github.com/santi-pdp/pav_spkid_pytorch, The objetcive of this project is to implement a speaker identifier using Neural Networks over a previously calculated feature vector.
 Additionally to the classifier function for which that program was designed, a verification function has been added.

 ## Trainning
+The trainning in our program is performed though the command : `FEAT=<feature> run_spkid train_mm`.
+Where <feature> mus tbe one of the three choices for the feaure vector we implemented:
+  - `lp` for Linear Prediction Coeficients.
+  - `lpcc` for Linear Prediction Cespstral Coeficients.
+  - `mfcc`for Mel Frequency Cepstral Coeficientes.

+For our proposed model, we used 256 hidden layers with 20 feature units per layer.
+We performed the trainning with a batch size of 1000 using the Adam optimizer and a 0.0001 learning rate.

 ### CUDA Acceleration
+To train the model, we needed more performance than the CPU can offer, as training these models can take quite a lot of teime, especially when you take on consideration the amount of times you want to perform the training in order the achive the optimal hyperparameters.
+So, the best solution was to train it on our GPU, a Nvidia RTX 2060.
+By using the graphics card, we managed to reduce the computing teme between three and four times.
+The problem we faced here was that we are using WSL 2 for programming on linux, whose support for GPUs is still being developed.
+For that reason, we had to update to the latest build on development, only available though Windows Insider Program (and on the dev channel).
+We do not recommend anyone this option currently, as this version may have instabitlities and some bugs.

 ## Classification

 ## Verification